Chapter 8 : it's cold outside

 “He’ll be okay,” I said, rubbing circles on Al’s back.
 “Don’t you worry about it.”

 We stood there for a moment, until I spoke again.
 “So what exactly happened, Al?”

-“I wasn’t there- Alfie told me,” Al began, slowly, and his voice didn’t sound on the verge of tears anymore.
-“James- he and Alfie were walking, and Alfie was congratulating James on some Transfiguration essay James got full marks in- Yearling comes round the corner with some Slytherin cronies, and call Alfie a mudblood- James threatens to hex Yearling again if he doesn’t apologise, and Yearling says mudbloods don’t deserve to be in the school- he moves to hex Alfiie, but James jumped in front, and Yearling and his friends run off before a professor arrives.”
+“I wasn’t there- Alfie told me,” Al began, slowly, and his voice sounded calmer, no longer on the verge of tears.
+“James- he and Alfie were walking, and Alfie was congratulating James on some Transfiguration essay, something like that, I think, what Alfie said- anyway- Yearling comes round the corner with some Slytherin cronies, and call Alfie a mudblood- James threatens to hex Yearling again if he doesn’t apologise, and Yearling says mudbloods don’t deserve to be in the school- he moves to hex Alfie, but James jumped in front, and Yearling and his friends run off before a professor arrives.”